-Proficient on the assignment. been met yet?
-Met PLS 415 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Research Paper Has the criterion the program faculty expect that a minimum of 85% of students will achieve Exemplary and a minimum of 80% of students will achieve Proficient on the assignment. been met yet?
-Met PLS415seniorseminarresearchpaperreport.pdf Direct - Presentation Has the criterion the program faculty expect that a minimum of 85% of students will achieve Exemplary and a minimum of 80% of students will achieve Proficient on the assignment. been met yet?
-Met PLS415andSrPerformanceDayOralPresentation.pdf
+PLS 415 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Research Paper Has the criterion The program faculty expect that a minimum of 85% of students will achieve Exemplary and a minimum of 80% of students will achieve Proficient on the assignment. been met yet?
+Direct - Presentation Has the criterion The program faculty expect that a minimum of 85% of students will achieve Exemplary and a minimum of 80% of students will achieve Proficient on the assignment. been met yet?

-PLS.4 Explain the ethical and philosophical issues that arise in politics and law.
-Assessment Measures PLS 303 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Research Paper Has the criterion The program faculty expect that a minimum of 80% of students will achieve Exemplary and a minimum of 85% of students will achieve Proficient on the Students completed the assignment Legal Analysis Paper PLS_303SpringFinalExamPaperVIA.docx assignment. been met yet?
-Met PLS 304 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Research Paper Has the criterion the program faculty expect that a minimum of 80% of students will achieve Exemplary and a minimum of 75% of students will achieve Proficient on the assignment. been met yet?
-Met Students completed the assignment Political Theory Analysis Research Paper.
-PLS304PoliticalTheoryAnalysisResearchpaper.docx PLS 415 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Research Paper Has the criterion the program faculty expect that a minimum of 85% of students will achieve Exemplary and a minimum of 80% of students will achieve Proficient on the assignment. been met yet?
-Met PLS415seniorseminarresearchpaperreport.pdf Direct - Presentation Has the criterion the program faculty expect that a minimum of 85% of students will achieve Exemplary and a minimum of 80% of students will achieve Proficient on the assignment. been met yet?
-Met PLS415andSrPerformanceDayOralPresentation.pdf
+PLS.3 Analyze the economic, political, and social contexts of political/legal decisions and systems.
+PLS 303 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Research Paper Has the criterion The program faculty expect that a minimum of 80% of students will achieve Exemplary and a minimum of 85% of students will achieve Proficient on the assignment. been met yet?
+PLS 304 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Research Paper Has the criterion The program faculty expect that a minimum of 80% of students will achieve Exemplary and a minimum of 75% of students will achieve Proficient on the assignment. been met yet?

+PLS 415 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Research Paper Has the criterion The program faculty expect that a minimum of 85% of students will achieve Exemplary and a minimum of 80% of students will achieve Proficient on the assignment. been met yet?
+Direct - Presentation Has the criterion The program faculty expect that a minimum of 85% of students will achieve Exemplary and a minimum of 80% of students will achieve Proficient on the assignment. been met yet?